 The Financial Literacy and Education Commission was established under the Fair and Accurate Credit Transactions Act of 2003.
 The Commission was tasked to develop a national financial education web site ( MyMoney.gov) and a national strategy on financial education.
 It is chaired by the Secretary of the Treasury and the vice chair is the Director of the Consumer Financial Protection Bureau.
-The Commission is made up of the heads of 19 additional federal agencies: the Office of the Comptroller of the Currency; the Federal Reserve; the Federal Deposit Insurance Corporation; the National Credit Union Administration; the Securities and Exchange Commission; the Departments of Education, Agriculture, Defense, Health and Human Services, Housing and Urban Development, Labor, and Veterans Affairs; the Federal Trade Commission; the General Services Administration; the Small Business Administration; the Social Security Administration; the Commodity Futures Trading Commission; the Office of Personnel Management; the White House Domestic Policy Council and its newest member, the Federal Emergency Management Agency.
-The Commission is coordinated by the Department of the Treasury's Office of Financial Education within the Office Consumer Policy.
+The Commission is made up of the heads of 19 additional federal agencies: the Office of the Comptroller of the Currency; the Federal Reserve; the Federal Deposit Insurance Corporation; the Federal Emergency Management Agency/ the National Credit Union Administration; the Securities and Exchange Commission; the Departments of Education, Agriculture, Defense, Health and Human Services, Housing and Urban Development, INterior, Labor, and Veterans Affairs; the Federal Trade Commission; the General Services Administration; the Small Business Administration; the Social Security Administration; the Commodity Futures Trading Commission; the Office of Personnel Management; and the White House Domestic Policy Council.
+The Commission is coordinated by the Department of the Treasury's Office of Financial Security.

 The Commission's Activities